Hour 25: Harlan Ellison era (1986-1987)

 When Mike Hodel became gravely ill in early 1986, Ellison took over co-hosting the show with Mel Gilden.
 After Mike Hodel died on May 6, 1986, Ellison became the official new co-host on May 9, the memorial program for Mike Hodel.
 Gilden left the show a month later, leaving Ellison as the sole host.
 Terry Hodel continued with the show as executive producer, and also continued to maintain and read the calendar listings.

 Ellison opened each program by reading vignettes of his own composition while music from the opening credits of Dark of the Sun played in the background.
 Ellison renamed the program "Mike Hodel's Hour 25", and began closing each show by saying "Goodnight, Mike."
-As the sole host of Hour 25, Ellison began to find it challenging to create two hours of original content every week; the Harlan Ellison FAQ (which is overseen by Ellison) also mentions that Ellison felt that the people at Pacifica Radio/KPFK were being "less than civil" and "abusive" to him.
+As the sole host of Hour 25, Ellison began to find it challenging to create two hours of original content every week.
+The Harlan Ellison FAQ (which was overseen by Ellison) also mentions that Ellison felt that the people at Pacifica Radio/KPFK were being "less than civil" and "abusive" to him.
 Ellison left the show after the broadcast of June 19, 1987.